KajaMarinsek/The_BIA_Capstone/Business Intelligence Presentation.md

 - __Anticipated insights and their impact on business strategies:__ "There is no planet B"

+## Implementation Plan

+- Necessary resources (BI tools, datasets, etc.)
+- Rehearsals and feedback sessions

 ##   Implementation Plan  ![image](https://github.com/KajaMarinsek/Presentation-DOCS/blob/main/images/ICONEarthCalendar.png)
-- Timeline for the preparation of the presentation: __2 days:__
+- __Schedule for the development of the presentation:__ 2 weeks
-- __DAY 1: Prepare a sample dashboard with data and than choose the photo for the bakcground with color scale.__
+- Week 1: See what data i have and waht can i find.
+If not sofice search for subplementing data.
+EDA of data and building a model
-- __DAY 2: Record the 2 minute presentation of the newly acquired skill with OBS and/or present in person in class.__
+- Week 2: Build PowerBI dashboard about findings.
+Record the presentation and present in class.__
 - Resources required (software, hardware, etc.): __PC or laptop with PowerBI installed and permission to download images__
 - Practice sessions and dry runs: __no need, _ad lib_ is the best.__